rogerkirkness/writing/_posts/2017-05-01-unschooling.md

 I found unschooling to be enjoyable and rewarding relative to my experience in private and public school.
 The main reason stems from how I learn, which is usually a function of my interests and intrinsic motivation.
 At school there has to be a developmentally appropriate overlap between your interests and the subject you are learning or you will disengage.
 Hence most people are.

 Unschooling is surprisingly uncommon for how effective it is.
-The concept that investing less in formal education could yield a better outcome in life and personal development is a very foreign concept when you consider the zero sum tournament most school implicates.
+The concept that investing less in formal education could yield a better outcome in life and personal development is a foreign concept when you consider the zero sum tournament most school implicates.
 It takes an appreciation for learning and values that is fundamentally incompatible with school.

 Unschooling was a better option for me because I am capable of (and prefer) autodidactic learning to formal education.
 This was clear before I would have even qualified to attend school.
 I did not learn to read until I was eleven, which was horrifying to pretty much everyone until it turned out that when I decided to learn to read at eleven I read at a University level.
 If I went to school, I would have been forced to learn much sooner and be a worse reader as a result.